fiskalizimi/pos-csharp/readme.md

 tAiM
 -----END CERTIFICATE REQUEST-----
 ```

+A sample code of how to generate a CSR is on [Pki.cs](fiskalizimi/Pki.cs) class.

 After the CSR is generated and signed with the private key, then a POST request is sent to the ```https://fiskalizimi.atk-ks.org/ca/signcsr``` (for test the url is: ```https://fiskalizimi-test.atk-ks.org/ca/signcsr```) endpoint with the following JSON: